Apply for Appointment

 (c) How and when to apply

-To minimise disruptions to criminal proceedings, there will be a transitional phase where expert evidence by psychiatrists who are not on the Panel will remain admissible in criminal proceedings if any of the following scenarios apply:
+To assist psychiatrists to transition to the new regime, there will be a transitional phase where expert evidence by psychiatrists who are not on the Panel will remain admissible in criminal proceedings if any of the following scenarios apply:

 Transitional scenario 2: Where the psychiatrist has submitted his application between 31 December 2025 and 28 February 2026; and